MattFrostFire/Assignment-6-Scikit-Learn-Regression/README.md

 Context: Diabetes is a complex condition involving glucose regulation, and modern research uses machine learning to detect and prevent disease progression.

-Objective: Build and compare three distinct regression models to determine which best predicts disease outcomes based on physiological metrics.System RequirementsLanguage: Python 3.xLibraries: scikit-learn, pandas, numpy
+Objective: Build and compare three distinct regression models to determine which best predicts disease outcomes based on physiological metrics.

+System Requirements

+Language:

+Python 3.xLibraries: scikit-learn, pandas, numpy

 Execution Environment: Any Python IDE or terminal with the above libraries installed.